Last updated on September 20, 2023

 The Reality Chip | Illustration by Campbell White

 Artifact creatures have been a topic of discussion since the beginning of Magic.
-The fact that they benefit from being both creature and artifact types and went in every deck since they’re flexible cards brought lots of balancing problems in some Constructed formats.
+The fact that they benefit from being both creature and artifact types and are flexible enough to go in every deck brought lots of balancing problems in some Constructed formats.

-These creatures became colored when it made sense from the Shards of Alara block on, and colored artifacts are a mainstay nowadays.
+These creatures gained colors when it made sense from the Shards of Alara block onward, and colored artifacts are a mainstay nowadays.
 Today it’s time to dive headfirst into everything about artifact creatures.

 Ready?
 Let’s get started!